Service Number 27172

 From the 1st July 1914 to the 17th September 1914, Reginald served in Karachi and then from the 27th September 1914 to the 16th December in Aden.
 At that time regular British troops were being recalled to the UK for service on the Western Front and elsewhere and Reginald served in the UK from 17th December 1914 to the 15th March 1915 when he went with his Battalion to Gallipoli.
 The original newspaper article (above) suggested he had been wounded in the elbow.
 His service record records a gun shot wound to his foot suffered on the 9th May 1915 in Gallipoli.

-It is likely that Reginald served through the Gallipoli campaign and was evacuated in December with the rest of the British troops.
-On the 5th January 1916 he was in the UK and served with home forces until the 4th July 1917.
+We do not know exactly when Reginald left Gallipoli, but he service records shows that on the 5th January 1916 he was in the UK and that he served with home forces until the 4th July 1917.
 This service included a furlough from the 19th February to the 28th February.
-Also during thsi time, Reginald was transferred to the 3rd Battalion Lancashire Fusiliers (on the 28th February 1916) and again on the 10th March 1916, to the 9th Battalion Machine Gun Corps.
+Also during this time, Reginald was transferred to the 3rd Battalion Lancashire Fusiliers (on the 28th February 1916) and again on the 10th March 1916, to the 9th Battalion Machine Gun Corps.

 Another transfer, this time to the 66th Battalion Machine Gun Corps on the 5th July 1916, was immediately followed by embarkation to sail to serve in Salonika.